-Most podcasters pre-record interviews and just play it in the podcast sessions.
+Most podcasters pre-record interviews and play them in the podcast sessions.

-You can use Adobe Audition, Soundcloud, Audacity, Anchor.fm or even Zoom or Skype, which is still the most common communication device of choice when it comes to podcasting.
+You can use Adobe Audition, Soundcloud, Audacity, Anchor.fm, or even Zoom or Skype, which is still the most common communication device for podcasting.

-Additionally, with tools like Ecamm (for Mac) recording the voice of guests from any location has become very easy and has brought down recording costs drastically.
+Additionally, with tools like Ecamm (for Mac), recording the voice of guests from any location has become very easy and has drastically reduced recording costs.

-Whatever your format, make sure you plan ahead and stay consistent in your approach.
+Whatever your format, plan and stay consistent in your approach.

-Podcasts can be very simple to stream, but only when you have the right podcast starting kit backing you up.
+Podcasts can be elementary to stream, but only when you have a suitable podcast starting kit backing you up.